-1. How many fire extinguisher should you have in your kitchen?
+1. How many should you have in your kitchen?

 It is mandatory for most of the commercial restaurants to have at least one fire extinguisher in the kitchen.
 However, we recommend to have at least 2-3 for back-ups, in case one doesn’t work or there are multiple fire breakouts.

-2. Where should fire extinguishers be placed in a kitchen?
+2. Where should they be placed in a kitchen?

 Fire extinguishers should be situated at least 1 meter away from the stove, between the stove and the nearest exit.